bbauska/TUMx-DWAPNx/README.md

 if you build a web application.
-It provides you with the tool to use the same language and concepts that you have already used to build JavaScript for the front-end, which means the language is still an event-based, it\'s still asynchronous, it uses callbacks and things like these.
+It provides you with the tool to use the same language and concepts that you have already used to build JavaScript for the front-end, which means the language is still an event-based, it&apos;s still asynchronous, it uses callbacks and things like these.
 When you run Node, it actually runs on a single thread, which has 1.8 Gigabytes of RAM allocated to it.
 As I said, it provides you with different libraries that, for example, let you read and write files on